DanielSeanBrown/DanielSeanBrown/README.md

 ## About Me
 Outside of work, I am a keen chess player and enjoy playing music.
-I currently play the bass and guitar but have also started learning to play the flute.
+I currently play the bass and guitar but have also started learning the flute.